ChTBoner/snes_input_display/README.md

 # Snes controller input display
-Displays your SNES input reading directly from the console data Completely compatible with the [RetroSpy](https://retro-spy.com) format for Super Nintendo controllers.
+Displays your SNES input reading directly from the console data, built in Rust with ggez

+Completely compatible with the [RetroSpy](https://retro-spy.com) format for Super Nintendo controllers.

 You can find great skins here: https://github.com/developwisely/squabbler-retrospy-nintendospy-skins image.png